pixelbrackets/cookie-consent/README.md

 * Experience cookies = user preferences, like data previously entered into forms
 * Analytical cookies = target user behaviour, like how often an item was clicked

-There are diverging views about how to gain consent from a user.
+* There are diverging views about how to gain consent from a user.

-* Agreement due to continued usage (most often used) → Inform user about cookie usage and that the website will continute to do so if the user continues to use the website
+* Agreement due to continued usage → Only inform the user about cookie usage and that the website will continue to do so if the user continues to use the website.
-* Opt-Out → Inform user about cookie usage, but let the user disagree to usage of cookies with a click on a button, after that no cookies (except the denied consent) are stored
+* Opt-Out → Inform the user about cookie usage, but let the user disagree to usage of cookies with a click on a button.
+After that existing cookies (except the denied consent) are removed and now new cookies created anymore.
-* Opt-In (recommended) → User aggrees to usage of cookies with a click on a button, until then no non-necessary cookies are stored
+* Opt-In (recommended) → User agrees to usage of cookies with a click on a button, until then no non-necessary cookies are stored.

+🌪️ *Update:* Please note that since 2020 only an opt-in is a permissible form of consent to cookies within the EU!
+Users must actively consent, preset checkboxes or opt-outs are no longer permitted.

 The cookie consent bar should link to a page informing about cookie usage (eg. privacy notes)…